Ascencia

 How does Ascencia spend its money?

 Ascencia directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Ascencia tax-deductible?